Dersu-git/Dersu-git.github.io/_posts/2021-05-11-Counting-Rules.md

 #### An Apology
 I am sorry that I made a serious mistake in Problem 4 last version.
 I was wrong in solving the problem.
 The book is right.
 It takes me months to recognize my error.
 How arrogant and ungrateful I was.
 I am terribly sorry to Professor Chung.
-The book gives me a knowledge framework of counting and raise me up.
+The book gives me a knowledge framework of counting and raises me up.

 And it's basically forbidden to copy a book in a blog, but I don't know how to bring out what I want to say without this framework.

 In my history of learning mathematics, counting was a nightmare and I made a lot of mistakes.
 And I fail again even now.

 Dersu

 Oct.
 19, 2021.